-You can search by project phase, track project budgets by phase, and even move all of a project phase's tasks at the same time if (or rather, when 😏) a deadline shifts.
+You can search by project phase, track project budgets by phase, and even move all of a project phase's tasks at the same time if a deadline shifts.

 Project phases can be created three ways in Float:

-- From the Projects page by hovering over the project and clicking Add Phase.
+From the Manage page, hover over the project and click Add phase.

-From there, you can name the phase, set the start/end date, select a phase-specific color (optional), and add any additional relevant information (optional).
+From there, you can name the phase, set the start/end date, select a phase-specific color, and add any additional relevant information.

 You can set a phase whenever you create a new milestone for a project.

-The project view of the Schedule provides a high-level overview of all your project phases, tasks, and milestones.
+The Project plan view of the Schedule provides a high-level overview of all your project phases, tasks, and milestones.
 Each phase is displayed next to the project name and alongside your project milestones.

 Your team and their assigned tasks are located just below, and each project can be expanded or collapsed individually to show/hide your team.

-💡 Here's a tip: To change the phase timeline and move all tasks for that phase, drag the entire phase bar forward or backward along the timeline.
+💡 Here's a tip: To change the phase timeline and move all tasks for that phase, drag the entire phase bar forward or backward along the Schedule.

 In addition to the default project budget options, there are two project phase-specific budgets available as well:

-Phases (and their budgets) are displayed on the chart within the Projects Report, as well as in the table below.
+Phases (and their budgets) are displayed on the chart in the Projects view of your reports and the table beneath it.

 Individual tasks are nested below each phase in the table.